mr-karan/doggo/README.md

 ### Resolver Options

 ```
   --strategy=STRATEGY           Specify strategy to query nameserver listed in etc/resolv.conf.
 Defaults to `all` (`random`, `first`, `all`).
   --ndots=INT                   Specify ndots parameter.
 Takes value from /etc/resolv.conf if using the system nameserver or 1 otherwise.
   --search                      Use the search list defined in resolv.conf.
 Defaults to true.
 Set --search=false to disable search list.
   --timeout                     Specify timeout (in seconds) for the resolver to return a response.
   -4 --ipv4                     Use IPv4 only.
   -6 --ipv6                     Use IPv6 only.
+  --tls-hostname=HOSTNAME       Provide a hostname for doing verification of the certificate if the provided DoT nameserver is an IP.
+  --skip-hostname-verification  Skip TLS Hostname Verification in case of DOT Lookups.
 ```